Persecution of Rastafari: Official Rastafarian Persecution

+Modern Updates

 In July 2008, however, the Italian Supreme Court ruled that Rastafari may be allowed to possess greater amounts of cannabis legally, owing to its use by them as a sacrament.

 In 2009, Rasta Doug Darrell was arrested after a National Guard helicopter flying over his New Hampshire home found he was growing 15 marijuana plants in his backyard.
 In a subsequent trial in September 2012, Darrell was found "not guilty" by twelve jurors exercising the right of jury nullification.

 Sacramental use of cannabis in celebration of the Rastafari faith became legal in Jamaica on April 15, 2015.